dvrpc/lode-loader/README.md

-where job_type = 'JT00' -- all job types. other types include private, public, etc, see link and segment = 'S000' -- total number of jobs, no segmentation. other segments use naics codes, age, etc..., see link and state = 'pa' and dvrpc_reg = true -- filter to just DVRPC region group by b.trct
+where job_type = 'JT00' -- all job types. other types include private, public, etc, see link and segment = 'S000' -- total number of jobs, no segmentation. other segments use naics codes, age, etc..., see link and state = 'pa' and dvrpc_reg = true -- filter to just DVRPC region (this is the local flag created by the counties environment variable) group by b.trct

 ```